Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Practical algorithms

+Moreover, our strategy of avoiding explicit lock usage for efficiency introduces some subtle implementation issues that have to be addressed, especially in deciding when to stop the algorithm.
+In our implementation, we use an atomic variable to keep track of the number of threads which does not find the job queue empty.
+To prevent premature thread termination, each thread increments the variable \textit{after} the linearization point \cite{herlihy1990linearizability} that the thread can decide the non-emptiness of the queue, but \textit{before} the linearization point that it pops an element out.
+Besides, it decrements the variable \textit{after} the linearization point (under the restricted out-of-order specification \cite{henzinger2013quantitative}) that it finds the queue empty.
+Even though this might result in occasional false positives for the existence of pending jobs, it eliminates the risk of premature thread termination, and these false positives can be quickly resolved.
+Similar issues are also handled for returning a single fair weight vector when multiple threads find ones simultaneously, particularly under a weak memory model~\cite{boehm2008foundations, batty2015problem}.

-Handling degeneracies in this algorithm is relatively simple.
+\subparagraph{Tie-breaking.} Handling ties in this algorithm can be relatively simple.
 For each linear program, instead of finding a hyperplane that strictly separates the top-$k$ subset, one can modify the linear program by allowing some points to lie on the hyperplane.
-In the extreme case (e.g., all hyperplanes intersect at a single point), the run time will increase by a lot, However, this is rare in practice, though handling degeneracies does slow down the algorithm.

-Algorithm~\ref{alg:klevelpract-hd} provides the pseudocode for our implementation.
-However, there are some subtle details to be aware of to ensure a correct and efficient implementation, especially for deciding when to stop the algorithm.
-In our implementation, we used an atomic variable to keep track of the number of threads that do not find the job queue empty.
-Each thread increments the variable \textit{after} the linearization point \cite{herlihy1990linearizability} that the thread can decide the non-emptiness of the queue, but \textit{before} the linearization point that it pops an element out.
-Besides, it decrements the variable \textit{after} the linearization point (under the restricted out-of-order specification \cite{henzinger2013quantitative}) that it finds the queue empty.
-Even though this might result in some false positives for the existence of pending jobs, it rules out the possibility that a thread terminates before all jobs are processed, and these false positives can be quickly resolved.
-Similar issues are also handled for returning a single fair weight vector when multiple threads find ones simultaneously.
+This approach enables to algorithm to enumerate all possible top-$k$ subsets, which is justified by regarding a typical top-$k$ subset with ties as a lower dimensional cell formed by intersections of multiple hyperplanes; that is, a $j$-dimensional cell ($0 \leq j \leq d - 1$) corresponding a maximal connected region of the hyperplane of dimension $j$ in the intersection of a subset of the hyperplanes that is not intersected by any other hyperplane (see \cite{halperin2017arrangements} for a formal definition).
+In the extreme case (e.g., all hyperplanes intersect at a single point), the run time will increase by a lot.
+However, this rarely occurs in practice.
+Nevertheless, we still trade some efficiency for ease of implementation.